mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 # Automated PQC TLS Performance Benchmarking Tool Usage Guide <!-- omit from toc -->

 ## Overview <!-- omit from toc -->
 This tool provides automated benchmarking for PQC-enabled TLS 1.3 handshakes and cryptographic operations within OpenSSL 3.5.0.
 It supports testing of both OpenSSL-native PQC algorithms and those integrated into OpenSSL via the OQS-Provider library.
-The benchmarking process evaluates TLS handshakes using Post-Quantum Cryptography (PQC) and Hybrid-PQC cipher suites, as well as traditional cryptographic algorithms for baseline comparison.
+The benchmarking process evaluates TLS handshakes using Post-Quantum Cryptography (PQC) and Hybrid-PQC ciphersuites, as well as traditional cryptographic algorithms for baseline comparison.

 Tests can be conducted either on a single machine (localhost) or across two networked machines, using a physical or virtual connection.
 The tool collects detailed timing and performance metrics for each algorithm combination under test.